reupen/columns_ui/README.md

 Columns UI and Album list panel are released under the Lesser GNU Public Licence (see COPYING and COPYING.LESSER).

-The code should compile as is.
-VS2015 projects can be found in foobar2000/vc14.
+VS2015 projects can be found in the vc14 folder.

+## Updates

-**Note – 29 November 2015**
+### 29 November 2015

-Some libraries have been moved to the https://github.com/msquared2/foobar2000-common repository as a submodule.
+Some libraries have been moved to the [foobar2000-common](https://github.com/msquared2/foobar2000-common) repository and added to this repository as a submodule.

-Use `--recursive` when cloning this repository to clone all dependencies at the same time.
+Use `--recursive` when cloning this repository to clone foobar2000-common at the same time.

+To update an existing clone, use `git submodule init` and `git submodule update`.

 ## Projects